judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 And here is a fun linguist fact: in Dutch, the formal "you" is only used when addressing or referring to the Queen.
 At any other time, you use the casual "you" form.
 A stark difference from German!

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-queens-residence-min.jpg alt="The Dutch Queen's residence in Copenhagen" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-queens-residence-min.jpg alt="The Dutch Queen's residence in Copenhagen" %}

 ## Frederik's Church

 The central cathedral of Copenhagen is also known as The Marble Church.
 The stones are, of course, marble, but more notably, the marble on the interior of the church is dark.
 The highlights against the marble come in the gold details and statue figures of white marble.
 The dome is the largest in Scandinavia and is fashioned after St. Peter's Basilica in Rome.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-frederiks-church-min.jpg alt="Frederik's Church in Copenhagen." %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-frederiks-church-min.jpg alt="Frederik's Church in Copenhagen." %}

 ## The New Haven Canal

 Copenhagen is webbed with canals.
 Similar to Amsterdam and other European coastal cities, Copenhagen's canals define the city's landscape.
 Here is one such canal, lined with shops, cafes, and houseboats.
 I imagine that the colorful buildings go a long way in sustaining the naturally cheerful mood of the Danes during the cold, wet, winters.
 You can see that even on this cloudy and grey day, this canal scene looks most welcoming!

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-canal-min.jpg alt="A Copenhagen Canal" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-canal-min.jpg alt="A Copenhagen Canal" %}

 ## Freetown Christiania